© Greg Miles

 - Deep rumbling sound used to indicate presence and response to threats.

-- Tropical rainforests of north-east Queensland, Papua New Guinea and Seram and Aru islands
+- Tropical rainforests of north-eastern Queensland, Papua New Guinea and Seram and Aru islands.

 - Also found in melaleuca swamps, mangrove forests, and sometimes grassland, savanna and palm forest not far from rainforest vegetation.